Royalex

 Royalex was a composite material, comprising an outer layer of vinyl and hard acrylonitrile butadiene styrene plastic (ABS) and an inner layer of ABS foam.
 The layers are bonded by heat treatment.
-It was used to manufacture durable, mid-priced canoes.
+Developed by Uniroyal in the 1970s, it was used to manufacture durable, mid-priced canoes.
 Its supplier closed out production of the material in 2014.

-Development
+Properties

-Royalex is basically a board comprising a 'sandwich' of standard rigid ABS sheets in the core of which is an ABS layer designed to foam/expand during the heating stage prior to vacuum forming.
-Thus Royalex can be designed to form virtually any finished thickness to suit the end application.
-One just adds extra sheets.
-Since ABS has a poor resistance to UV a thin outer layer of UV resistant vinyl is generally included.
+ABS is a copolymer of rubber and thermoplastic: acrylonitrile, butadiene, and styrene.
+Royalex is basically a board comprising a 'sandwich' of standard rigid ABS sheets, with an ABS layer in the core designed to foam/expand during the heating stage prior to vacuum forming.
+Thus Royalex can be designed to form virtually any finished thickness to suit the end application by adding extra sheets.
+Since ABS has a poor resistance to UV, a thin outer layer of UV resistant vinyl is generally included.
 This can be self-coloured or painted.

+Royalex is extremely tough but if hit hard enough could be dented.
+If this happened, such dents could be recovered by applying a hand held hot-air gun which re-expanded the core to blow out the dent.